Venezuelan voter rolls in Madrid, Spain. (AP)

 Meanwhile, neighboring Colombia, home to millions of Venezuelan exiles, expressed support for the country’s sovereignty prior to the election.
 But, following results, Foreign Minister Luis Gilberto Murillo said “the international community and the Venezuelan people” are waiting for electoral guarantees that should involve transparency and the verification of vote counts.

 On July 30, the electoral monitoring wing of the Organization of American States (OAS), which did not have a mission present in Venezuela, released a statement rejecting the CNE’s declaration of Maduro’s win, saying the electoral agency had proven itself to be biased in his favor.
 In a press release, the organization declared that: “The worst, most vile form of repression is to prevent the people from reaching solutions through elections.”
-The permanent council of the 35-member hemispheric institution is scheduled to meet about Venezuela’s electoral process on July 31.
+Then during a July 31 permanent council session, the institution failed to reach the 18-country-minimum consensus needed to approve a draft resolution that called for the release and verification of the vote count.
+(See chart above for a vote breakdown.)
+After the vote, OAS Secretary General Luis Almagro called on the International Criminal Court (ICC) to issue an arrest warrant for Maduro and others for violent repression of protestors and members of the opposition.
+On August 16, the OAS adopted a resolution urging the CNE to “expeditiously publish the presidential election records” and have an “impartial verification of the results.”

 A large number of international observers were prevented from participating in oversight on July 28.
 The following morning, the Carter Center, one of the few groups allowed to enter, asked for the CNE’s immediate publication of results by polling station.
-By the morning of July 30, the organization announced it had nixed the publication of a preliminary report set to be released that day and was withdrawing its personnel from Venezuela.
+After withdrawing its staff from Venezuela on July 30 and nixing the publication of a preliminary report set to be released that day, the Center issued a statement decrying a “complete lack of transparency” in the results and an electoral process that “did not meet international standards of electoral integrity and cannot be considered democratic.”

 Ex-Presidents Leonel Fernández of the Dominican Republic and Ernesto Samper of Colombia, who both served as electoral observers in Caracas, released a statement with a series of recommendations, including that the CNE release full results and calling for dialogue among political actors in Venezuela.